topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-We modify the existing VolumeBinding plugin to achieve scoring for Dynamic Provisioning.
+We modify the existing VolumeBinding plugin to achieve scoring of nodes for Dynamic Provisioning.

 ### Modify stateData to be able to store StorageCapacity